zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### [Optional] Web interface for CloudStorage application

-You need a local version of DynamoDB from the previous lab3 as well as a copy of your AWS credentials.
+You need to create an AWS DynamoDB table copied from the local DynamoDB of the previous lab3 as well as a copy of your AWS credentials.

-In views.py, add boto3 code to scan the DynamoDB table you created in lab3.
+In views.py, add boto3 code to scan the AWS DynamoDB table.
 Display the results in the calling page.

 In Django, you can use a template to properly format a web page using supplied variables – you can do that to make the table look nice.
 To use a template, you need to create a folder called templates under polls and add to the TEMPLATES section of lab/settings.py